SargamDesign/sargam-colors/README.md

 ```

 ## Understanding Project Structure
-Below is the file structure of a Sargam colors project:
+Here's the file structure of a Sargam colors:

 ```
 .